dra11y/better-tracing/better-tracing-mock/README.md

 handle.assert_finished();
 ```

-Below is a slightly more complex example. `tracing-mock` asserts that, in order:
+Below is a slightly more complex example. `better-tracing-mock` asserts that, in order:
 - a span is created with a single field/value pair
 - the span is entered
 - an event is created with the field `number_of_yaks`, a corresponding